Code-Institute-Submissions/QuelleQim-fancy_plants_MayResub/README.md

 -	Feature 26 - admin/subscription.html – subscriptions – allows admin to add, edit, view and delete a subscription.

 ### Features left to implement
+- Feature 11 as mentioned above ought to give user more control over their subscriptions.
+With checkboxes stating diffrent options for the subscription boxes and save button so that the user can easily and quickly edit their subscription if their plant enviroment changes.
+- Feature 11 also should show previously bought subscription boxes and the content of said box.

 ## Technologies Used

+### Database

+- Amazon web services - The project uses amazon to store media and static files.

 ### Languages

+- HTML - The project uses HTML to create visable content.
+- CSS - The project uses CSS to style the HTML code.
+- Python - The project uses python togheter with the database and Django.
+- JavaScript - The project uses JavaScript for functions that were more easily applied that with using Python.

 ### Framework

+- Django - The project uses Django to enable rapid development for a secure and maintanable website.
+- Bootstrap - The project uses materialize to simplify the customization of the HTML and CSS code.

 ### Library

+- Google fonts - The project uses google fonts libary to customize text.
+- Font awesome - The project uses font awesome to customize the webpage with custom icons.

+### Hosting platform

+- Heroku - The project uses heroku as cloud hosting platform.

 ### Other Technologies

+- Stripe

 ## Testing